ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 - "Periodic boundary conditions are used to approximate an infinitely large system"
 -  "Simulation system should be neutralized by adding counterions"
 ---
 Periodic boundary conditions (PBC) are used to approximate a large system by using a small part called a unit cell.
 The boundary to contain molecules in simulation is needed to preserve thermodynamic properties like temperature, pressure and density.
+Application of PBC to simulations allows to include the influence of bulk solvent or crystalline environments.

 To implement PBC the unit cell is surrounded by translated copies in all directions to approximate an infinitely large system.
 When one molecule diffuses across the boundary of the simulation box it reappears on the opposite side.
 So each molecule always interacts with its neighbours even though they may be on opposite sides of the simulation box.
 This approach replaces the surface artifacts caused by the interaction of the isolated system with a vacuum with the PBC artifacts which are in general much less severe.